 If you work in an industry hit particularly hard by the pandemic, a host of relief funds and other financial assistance may be available to you in addition to regular unemployment benefits.
 Below are a couple of examples of seriously affected industries ― reach out to your industry organizations to find out about additional opportunities.

-Service industry: Whether you worked for a hotel, restaurant, bar or other service industry, there’s a good chance your job status and income has been hurt by shutdowns caused by the pandemic.
+Service industry: Whether you worked for a hotel, restaurant, bar, or other service industry, there’s a good chance your job status and income have been hurt by shutdowns caused by the pandemic.
 Several emergency relief funds exist for workers in specific industries, such as the Bartender Emergency Assistance Fund and the James Beard Foundation Food and Beverage Industry Fund.
-Horizon Beverage maintains an up-to-date list of relief funds for hospitality, restaurant and beverage industry workers, which you should review to find out if you might be eligible for assistance.
+Horizon Beverage maintains an up-to-date list of relief funds for hospitality, restaurant, and beverage industry workers, which you should review to find out if you might be eligible for assistance.

 Help For Small Businesses

 The coronavirus stimulus package included $350 billion in emergency financial resource assistance for small businesses, including the Paycheck Protection Program, which provided forgivable loans to small businesses that promised to keep employees on their payrolls.
 Unfortunately, as noted, that program quickly ran out of money, with some major corporations under fire for accepting giant loans while many struggling small businesses got nothing.